Healthy Homes Assessment Poukawa

 Poukawa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Poukawa and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required in all Poukawa and New Zealand rental houses where it’s reasonably practicable to put in.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes